Discounted optimal stopping of a Brownian bridge, with application to American options under pinning: Boundary computation and inference

-Notice on Figure \ref{fig:confidence_goodness} how the proportion spikes near the last point $t_{N} = T = 1$, meaning that the true boundary rarely lies within the confidence curves at those points.
-This numerical artifact happens because the confidence curves have zero-variance at the maturity date $T$ (actually $\tilde{c}_{1,\widehat{\sigma}_{n}}(T) = \tilde{c}_{2,\widehat{\sigma}_{n}}(T) = S$), and the numerical approximation of $b(t_{N - 1})$ given at (\ref{eq:second-last_t_approx_1}) is slightly biased, thus affecting the accuracy of the estimated boundary and leaving the true boundary outside the confidence curves most of the times near maturity.
-However, notice that this drawback is negligible in practise, since the estimated boundary and the confidence curves are very close to the true boundary in terms of \textit{absolute} distance.
+The spikes visible in Figure \ref{fig:confidence_goodness} near the last point $t_{N} = T = 1$ indicate that the true boundary rarely lies within the confidence curves at those points.
+This happens because the confidence curves have zero variance at the maturity date $T$ (actually $\tilde{c}_{1,\widehat{\sigma}_{n}}(T) = \tilde{c}_{2,\widehat{\sigma}_{n}}(T) = S$), and the numerical approximation of $b(t_{N - 1})$ given at \eqref{eq:second-last_t_approx_1} is slightly biased.
+This affects the accuracy of the estimated boundary by frequently leaving the true boundary outside the confidence curves near maturity.
+This drawback is negligible in practice, since the estimated boundary and the confidence curves are very close to the true boundary in terms of absolute distance.